ecociel/httprouterext/README.md

 # Usage

-See the [examples](examples) directory for how to use with httprouter and for how to use the client.
+See the [cmd](cmd) directory for how to use with httprouter and for how to use the client.

 # Updating GRPC Code